kite47hosting/docs/web-hosting/deploy-your-website.md

 layout: default
 title: Deploy your website
 nav_order: 3
-description: "Fast & Reliabe Web Hosting"
+description: "You are just few clicks away for a seemless experience"
 parent: Web hosting
 ---

-# You are just few clicks away
+# You are just few clicks away for a seemless experience

 ## Deploy your website